itzMaffi/Stream/README.md

 This command also generates the Prisma client used by the application.

-You can read more about Prisma Migrate [here](https://www.prisma.io/docs/concepts/components/prisma-migrate)

 #### A note on Prisma and environment variables

 By default, when initialized Prisma creates a `.env` file in your root folder.
 While this is not necessarily bad per se, it makes the app use two different `.env` files which could cause conflicts (`.env` is also not ignored by git default).
-Inspired by [this tutorial](https://www.sammeechward.com/prisma-and-nextjs), I decided to keep only the file that Next uses, and used the `dotenv` package to make prisma use the same one.
+We decided to keep only the file that Next uses, and used the `dotenv` package to make prisma use the same one.

 To make prisma commands run with the correct environment variables, you will need to run the new prisma scripts added to the `package.json` using `npm run`.